 - Try not to worry - whatever the day brings there are always other options

-- If you haven’t got the grades you expected be prepared to take action
+- Take action if you haven’t got the grades you expected

 - Have an offer of a job or apprenticeship?
 Contact the employer to negotiate your offer as they may still accept you

-- Planning to go to 6th form?
-Discuss your options with the Head of 6th form as soon as possible
+- Planning to go to sixth form?
+Discuss your options with the Head of sixth form as soon as possible

 - Consider other options such as an apprenticeship.
+There is a wide range of interesting apprenticeships available to school leavers if you decide you want to enter the workplace.
 Find opportunities at www.getingofar.gov.uk and Milkround

 - Get advice from school staff and your school’s careers adviser on the day or call us on 0118 402 7050 to arrange to see an adviser